-In this thesis, optimal power allocation problems are investigated for vector parameter estimation according to various Fisher information based optimality criteria.
-By considering a generic observation model involving a linear/nonlinear transformation of the parameter vector and an additive noise component with an arbitrary joint probability distribution, six different optimal power allocation problems are formulated based on Fisher information based objective functions.
-Various closed-form solutions are derived for the proposed problems using optimization theoretic approaches for the cases in which the transformation acting on the parameter vector is linear.
-Also, the results are extended to cases in which nuisance parameters exist in the system model, and to the cases when the transformation acting on the parameter vector is nonlinear.
-It is shown that the proposed methods are also valid for the provided extensions under certain conditions.
-Numerical examples are presented to investigate performance of the proposed power allocation strategies, and it is shown that they provide significant performance gains over the equal power allocation strategy.
+The optimal power adaptation problem is investigated for vector parameter estimation according to various Fisher information based optimality criteria.
+By considering an observation model that involves a linear transformation of the parameter vector and an additive noise component with an arbitrary probability distribution, six different optimal power allocation problems are formulated based on Fisher information based objective functions.
+Via optimization theoretic approaches, various closed-form solutions are derived for the proposed problems.
+Also, the results are extended to cases in which nuisance parameters exist in the system model or certain types of nonlinear transformations are applied on the parameter vector.
+Numerical examples are presented to investigate performance of the proposed power allocation strategies.